Anita-P-B/GreenGreatDragon/README.md

 # 🐉 Great Green Dragon

-A tiny, fun NLP project that explores **adjective order preferences** using a pre-trained language model.
+A tiny, fun NLP project that explores **words order preferences** using a pre-trained language model.
+This project does not explicitly recognize grammatical roles (like adjectives or nouns).
+Instead, it treats all input words equally and searches for the most likely ordering based on a language model’s internal knowledge of how natural phrases are typically constructed.

 Inspired by a linguistic observation from Tolkien—why does *"great green dragon"* sound more natural than *"green great dragon"*?